doctyper/flexie/README.md

 ============
 See the [Things you need to know](http://selectivizr.com/#things)

 Also, a caveat.
-As of FF 4.0 / Chrome 7 / Safari 5, Gecko and Webkit differ slightly in their flexbox implementations.
-Of note is their default values.
+As of FF 4.0 / Chrome 7 / Safari 5, Gecko and Webkit differ slightly in their flexbox implementations. <strike>Of note is their default values.
 Webkit will default to `box-align: start`, while Gecko defaults to the spec-defined `box-align: stretch`.
-Make sure your flexbox CSS works on both these browsers before adding Flexie.
+Make sure your flexbox CSS works on both these browsers before adding Flexie.</strike> As of version 0.7, Flexie normalizes the `box-align` property across Webkit browsers.

 Acknowledgements